+1. Policy.

-- Policy.
-GROUSE MOUNTAIN ENVIRONMENTAL CONSULTANTS, LLC also referred to as "Company" throughout this document, has a long-standing commitment to maintain the highest standards possible for the health and safety of its employees, clients and the public at large.
-The use of drugs and/or alcohol during or prior to work time, is contrary to these high standards and will not be tolerated. - a.
-Copies of the Company Anti-Drug Abuse and Alcohol Misuse Plan are readily available in the office of the Company's Safety Administrator or Human Resource Department and will be provided upon request. - 2.
-Purpose.
-The purpose of this Drug and Alcohol Plan is to reduce work-related accidents, injuries, and damage which may be caused by drug or alcohol abuse.
-The Department of Transportation (DOT) Federal Motor Carrier Safety Administration (FMCSA) has established extensive regulations for drug and alcohol testing under certain circumstances.
-The Company has adopted this Anti-Drug Abuse and Alcohol Misuse Plan to specify the circumstances under which drug and alcohol testing may be required, the procedures for conducting such testing and the methods and procedures for complying with the requirements of the regulations.
+a.
+GROUSE MOUNTAIN ENVIRONMENTAL CONSULTANTS, LLC, also referred throughout this document as "Company", has a long-standing commitment to maintain the highest standard possible for the health and safety of its employees, clients and the public at large.
+The use of drugs and /or alcohol during or prior to work time is contrary to these high standards and will not be tolerated.

+2. Purpose.

+a.
+The purpose of this Drug and Alcohol Plan is to maintain the highest safety, health and work performance standards possible and to reduce work-related accidents, injuries and damage which may be caused by drug or alcohol use.
+This policy is also intended to ensure the maintenance of productivity, the quality of products and services and the security of property.

-3. Alcohol Prohibitions
+3. Policy Prohibitions